Bridge over Troubled Water: Content

-The filming of Catch-22 began in January 1969 and lasted about eight months.
-Simon had not completed any new songs at this point, and the duo planned to collaborate when the filming was finished.
-Roy Halee would produce the album, and as was the case with their most recent studio album, Bookends, they created an experimental sound, moving away from typical folk rock and instead exploring new genres.
+Garfunkel was involved in the filming of Catch-22 from January 1969 – this would continue for about eight months.
+Simon had not completed any new songs at this point; the duo planned to collaborate when the filming was finished.
+Roy Halee would produce the album; and, as was the case with their most recent studio album, Bookends, they wanted a new sound, moving away from typical folk rock.

-Bridge over Troubled Water was also the duo's first album to credit the backing musicians in the liner notes.
-The credited musicians were Simon and Fred Carter, Jr. on guitars, and Hal Blaine on drums, Joe Osborn on bass and Larry Knechtel on keyboards, all of whom were studio session musicians and became famous as Wrecking Crew members.
+Bridge over Troubled Water was the duo's first album to credit the backing musicians in the liner notes.
+The credited musicians, in addition to Simon, were Fred Carter Jr. on guitars, Hal Blaine on drums, Joe Osborn on bass, and Larry Knechtel on keyboards; all of whom were studio session musicians – later known as members of the Wrecking Crew.
+Because the duo were involved in recording the album, they declined invitations to perform, including at the Woodstock Festival.